Integral theory: Levels or stages

 The basis of Wilber's theory is his developmental model.
-Wilber's model follows the discrete structural stages of development, as described in the structural stage theories of developmental psychology, most notably Loevinger's stages of ego development.
+Wilber's model follows the discrete structural stages of development, as described in the structural stage theories of developmental psychology, including but-not-limited to Loevinger's stages of ego development, Piaget's theory of cognitive development, Kohlberg's stages of moral development, Erikson's stages of psychosocial development, and Fowler's stages of spiritual development.

 To these stages are added psychic and supernatural experiences and various models of spiritual development, presented as additional and higher stages of structural development.
 According to Wilber, these stages can be grouped in pre-personal (subconscious motivations), personal (conscious mental processes), and transpersonal (integrative and mystical structures) stages.
 All of these mental structures are considered to be complementary and legitimate, rather than mutual exclusive.
 Wilber's equates the levels in psychological and cultural development, with the hierarchical nature of matter itself.

 Lines, streams, or intelligences

 According to Wilber, various domains or lines of development, or intelligences can be discerned.
-They include cognitive, ethical, aesthetic, spiritual, kinesthetic, affective, musical, spatial, logical-mathematical, karmic, etc. For example, one can be highly developed cognitively (cerebrally smart) without being highly developed morally (as in the case of Nazi doctors).
+They include cognitive, ethical, aesthetic, spiritual, kinesthetic, affective, musical, spatial, and logical-mathematical.
+For example, one can be highly developed cognitively (cerebrally smart) without being highly developed morally (as in the case of Nazi doctors).

 States

 States are temporary states of consciousness, such as waking, dreaming and sleeping, bodily sensations, and drug-induced and meditation-induced states.
 Some states are interpreted as temporary intimations of higher stages of development.
-Wilber's formulation is: "States are free but structures are earned."
+Wilber's formulation is: "States are free, structures are earned".
 A person has to build or earn structure; it cannot be peak-experienced for free.
 What can be peak-experienced, however, are higher states of freedom from the stage a person is habituated to, so these deeper or higher states can be experienced at any level.

+The notion of states find additional clarification in the formulation called the Wilber-Combs lattice, which argues that states are experienced and are immediately interpreted by the level or main structure of consciousness operating in the person.
+In this way, relatively high states can be interpreted by more or less developed and mature persons.

 Types

-These are models and theories that don't fit into Wilber’s other categorizations.
-Masculine/feminine, the nine Enneagram categories, and Jung's archetypes and typologies, among innumerable others, are all valid types in Wilber's schema.
+Types are models and theories that do not fit into Wilber's other categorizations.
 Wilber makes types part of his model in order to point out that these distinctions are different from the already mentioned distinctions: quadrants, lines, levels and states.
+They are styles, emphases, or interpretations that influence a person's or a culture's perspectives, but that are non-hierarchical and non-normative.
+No type is in-and-of-itself better than another.
+Examples includes masculine/feminine typologies, the nine Enneagram categories, and Jung's psychological typologies.
+All types are considered potentially valid, though Wilber also argued the evidence for types is somewhat less persuasive than the four other elements of AQAL theory.